d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 :end_tab:

 :begin_tab:`pytorch`
 We define our `SGD` class to have a similar API as the built-in SGD optimizer.
 We update the parameters in the `step` method.
-The `zero_grad` method set all gradients to 0, which must be run before a backward step.
+The `zero_grad` method sets all gradients to 0, which must be run before a backward step.
 :end_tab:

 :begin_tab:`tensorflow`